CGAL/cgal-mediawiki-docker/README.md

 > docker run --rm --name mysql -e MYSQL_ROOT_PASSWORD=PASSWD -e MYSQL_USER=cgalwiki -e MYSQL_PASSWORD=PASSWD -e MYSQL_DATABASE=cgalwikidb mysql

  This will create a database called cgalwikidb and a user 'cgalwiki' that has superuser access but only for cgalwikidb.
  Then you need to load the wiki's database.
+To execute a dump, you can call

+ > docker exec [container's name] sh -c 'exec mysqldump --all-databases -uroot -p"$MYSQL_ROOT_PASSWORD"' > [host's path to dump.sql]

+To load a dump, call

- > docker exec -i mysql mysql -ucgalwiki -pPASSWD cgalwikidb < [path to your dump file on the host]
+ > docker exec -i [container's name] mysql -ucgalwiki -pPASSWD cgalwikidb < [path to your dump file on the host]

 The database is now ready.
 The next step will be to build the wikimedia image.